KaanGure/HapticShoes_Pd/README.md

 # HapticShoes_Pd
-The Puredata patches used to render the haptic effects in the Haptic Shoes with VR Project
+The Puredata patches and testing software used to render the haptic effects in the Haptic Shoes with VR Project.